aurelia/aurelia.github.io/content/blog/2024/12/16/new-aurelia-website.md

 - **Simplified navigation:** We’ve restructured everything so you can find what you’re looking for without a scavenger hunt.
 - **Mobile-first:** Because we know you’re not always at your desk, the site now looks and works beautifully on any device.

-And on the backend?
-There is no backend.
-The new site is built on a static site generator, which means we can publish content faster and more easily.
-We've also integrated Aurelia 2 into the site, which means we can showcase the latest and greatest features of the framework right here without having to worry about embeds.

 ## Content is Back: Regular Blog Updates

 Let’s address the elephant in the room: the blog has been quiet.
 Too quiet.
 That changes now.
 With the new site, we’re committing to **frequent, meaningful updates**.
 Expect content like: